mikanmi/elephant-backup/README.md

 ## Environment

 Patineboot confirmed Elephant Backup on the following software environment.
-Elephant Backup is designed to run with other versions, involving earlier versions.
+Elephant Backup is designed to run with the later or earlier versions.

 Operating System: